iMovR Lander DIY Standing Desk Frame Review

 Our staff experts’ advice is to always go with the higher-quality componentry of a top-shelf American or European-made base and significantly reduce the odds of ever having to deal with the immense hassle of an out-of-commission desk.
 Keep in mind that desks generally start to underperform before they fail, and loose manufacturing tolerances will lead to performance issues such as grease streaking, squeaking when in transit, and increasing shakiness over time.

-How the Lander Base Compares to the Other iMovR DIY Standing Desk Bases
+How the Lander Base Compares to the Other iMovR Standalone Electric Desk Lifts

 When iMovR originally announced the Lander Desk in early 2018, they never intended to sell it standalone, since its primary feature was enabling complete factory pre-assembly of a standing desk.
-The DIY crowd quickly voiced demand for the base kit despite iMovR’s marketing plans, and so they have responded by releasing this all-new kit. iMovR does, however, continue to make two other electric standing desk base kits for DIY desk builders, so let’s see how these compare.
+The DIY crowd quickly voiced the demand for the base kit despite iMovR’s marketing plans, and so they have responded by releasing the 2-leg kit in 2019 and the 3-leg kit in 2021. iMovR does, however, continue to make three other electric standing desk base kits for DIY desk builders, so let’s see how these compare.

 iMovR also offers the Freedom Standing Desk Base, which is the lowest-cost high-quality base made in the USA.
-Same precision robotic manufacturing, same 10-year warranty, but it is decidedly a no-frills option.
+Same precision robotic manufacturing, same 15-year warranty, but it is decidedly a no-frills option.
 The height controller has a simple LCD readout with two programmable height settings.
-Maximum desktop width is 6-feet versus the Lander’s 7-foot limit.
-Like the Lander, the Freedom comes in black, silver or white paint schemes.
+The maximum desktop width is 6-feet versus the Lander’s 95″ limit.

 Then There’s the Price

 We couldn’t find fault with any of the Lander’s features, but be prepared to pay for this level of technology and quality.
-The Lander base kit sells for $799, or $849 with the added adjustable-length crossbar, which sets it at the top of the pyramid in leading-edge features but also a couple of hundred bucks more than the next-best DIY standing desk base.
+The 2-Leg Lander base kit sells for $799 (or $849 with the added adjustable-length crossbar) while the 3-Leg Lander base kit sells for $1,448.
+These prices set them at the top of the pyramid in leading-edge features but also a couple of hundred bucks more than the next-best DIY standing desk base.

 For more information on DIY standing desk bases, check out this comprehensive guide.